So, you have an apartment for rent but wonder what the best way would be to advertise it.

 The overall monthly traffic is 351,500,000 and it has a rental property inventory size in the U.S. of 1,500,000.

 Oodle is kind of a copy of Craigslist and is also an online marketplace.
 It was founded in 2004.

 There, you can also advertise completely free and the monthly traffic is 1,830,000.

 On Rentdigs you can also advertise property rentals for free.

-The difference to the first two is that it doesn’t offer a broad variety of sections and only focuses on different rental properties.
+The difference between the first two is that it doesn’t offer a broad variety of sections and only focus on different rental properties.